- Homosexuality

 Right to change legal gender in Gansu is legal, but requires surgery.

-Gender-affirming care in Gansu is legal.
+Gender-affirming care in Gansu is restricted.

 Legal recognition of non-binary gender in Gansu is not legally recognized.

-LGBT discrimination in Gansu is no protections.
+LGBT discrimination in Gansu is illegal in some contexts.

 LGBT housing discrimination in Gansu is no protections.